-- 1. Remove the six screws (M2x4) that secure the base cover to the palm-rest and keyboard assembly. - 2.
-Loosen the three captive screws that secure the base cover to the palm-rest and keyboard assembly. - NOTE: Upon loosening the three captive screws, the base cover will pop up creating a gap between the base cover and the palm-rest assembly. - 3.
-Starting from the top-right corner, use a plastic scribe to pry the base cover to release the base cover from the palm-rest and keyboard assembly. - NOTE: The following steps to disconnect the battery are applicable only if you want to further remove any other component from your computer. - 4.
-Peel the tape that secures the battery cable to the system board. - 5.
-Disconnect the battery cable from the system board. - 6.
-Turn your computer over and press the power button for 15 seconds to drain the flea power.
+- 1. Remove the four screws (M2x4) that secure the base cover to the palm-rest and keyboard assembly. - 2.
+Loosen the three captive screws that secure the base cover to the palm-rest and keyboard assembly. - NOTE: Upon loosening the three captive screws, the base cover will open up creating a gap between the base cover and the palm-rest assembly. - 3.
+Starting from the top-left corner, pry the base cover to release the base cover from the palm-rest and keyboard assembly.